 At Nimmi Shine Dental, we specialize in helping you maintain your oral health.
 We use the latest technology available at our state-of-the-art dental treatment center.
 This allows our expert dentists to give you the best quality treatment possible.

 We offer free consultations and promise to provide you with the highest standard of dental care.
-Give us a call at our San Diego location at (858) 999-8550, or our Temecula, CA location at (951) 695-1027.
+Give us a call at our dental office in San Diego at (858) 999-8550, or call our dentist in Temecula, CA at (951) 695-1027.